 “Be kind, for everyone you meet is fighting a hard battle.”
 Ian Maclaren

-Unseen is a photographic project that uses fine art photography to depict the experience of struggling with mental wellbeing.
+Unseen is a photographic project that uses fine art photography to depict mental health experiences.

 Mental health is ‘elastic’.
 We all have the potential to have our mental wellbeing stretched at times.
 Whether it be stresses at work or relationship problems – we all have our ‘things’.

 This project aims to help people find a visual language through conceptual photography to help them express their inner experiences.
 The imagery communicates the subjects’ personal experience of their struggle.

 The project also uses imagery to connect with the audience to increase awareness and conversation about mental wellbeing, and unite us in the knowledge that everyone experiences – and can overcome – struggle.

 Using ‘magical realism’, I take the every day and skew it.
 I transform my photographs to create images that better interpret the subjective experience of struggles with mental wellbeing.